microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 print("Confidence: " + str(predictions[predictionIndex]))
 ```

-This code also looks up the category name by reading the corresponding line in `categories.txt`.
-For example, if the highest confidence category is 504, line 504 of `categories.txt` is `coffee mug`.
+This code also looks up the category name in the `categories` array.
+For example, say that the highest confidence category is category 504.
+The string in `categories[504]` is the name of category 504, which happens to be `coffee mug`.
 The value at `predictions[504]` is the model's confidence that the image contains a coffee mug.
-For example, a value of `0.514353` means that the model is 51% confident that the image contains a coffee mug.

 ## Step 5: Compile the model for execution on the Raspberry Pi